patrickboateng/geolysis/CODE_OF_CONDUCT.md

 ## Introduction

-Welcome to [Project Name]!
+Welcome to `geolab`!
 We are committed to creating a respectful and inclusive community for all contributors.
 This Code of Conduct outlines our expectations for behavior within our community, both online and in-person, as well as the consequences for unacceptable behavior.